 2.1.1.
 Lightness

 Lightness is a characteristic of the techniques that temporary construction cannot ignore.
 Lightness, in fact, ensures the speed and ease of installation, as well as speed and ease of dismantling.
-Construction materials and systems must therefore be light before they can become an expression of a temporary nature: consequently, temporary construction makes use of materials that are reduced in size and weight and reduced to elements to be composed and assembled in dry conditions, chosen from a catalogue in the field of industrial production.
+Construction materials and systems must therefore be light before they can become an expression of a temporary nature: consequently, temporary construction makes use of materials that are reduced in size and weight and reduced to elements to be composed and assembled with dry joints, chosen from a catalogue in the field of industrial production.

 2.1.2.
 Reversibility